jofas/blog/content/003-mongodump-archive-to-json/index.md

-All that is necessary is (I) to create a container with the `mongo` image, (II) copy the archive file to the container, (III) restore it to the MongoDB instance running locally inside the container, (IV) export the collection we want to a file, (V) copy the file from the container to the local machine, (VI) finally delete the container again *et voilà*, we extracted a collection from our binary archive into a human-readable form.
+All that is necessary is (I) to create a container with the `mongo` image, (II) copy the archive file to the container, (III) restore it to the MongoDB instance running locally inside the container, (IV) export the collection we want to extract to a file, (V) copy the file from the container to the local machine, (VI) finally delete the container again *et voilà*, we extracted a collection from our binary archive into a human-readable form.
-Without further ado, here the bash script:
+Without further ado, here is the bash script:

 TODO: script